Alcohol Withdrawal Brain Fog

-Heavy drinkers who suddenly decrease their alcohol consumption or abstain completely may experience alcohol withdrawal (AW).
+Heavy drinkers who suddenly decrease their alcohol consumption or abstain may experience alcohol withdrawal (AW).
 Signs and symptoms of AW can include, among others, mild to moderate tremors, irritability, anxiety, or agitation.
 Alcohol withdrawal brain fog commonly happens in the early stages of alcohol addiction treatment who are still going through withdrawal.

 Alcohol Brain Fog

 Alcohol withdrawal brain fog is a common symptom in the early stage of quitting alcohol.
 Brain fog can interfere with your ability to think clearly.
-You may fear that you will never feel normal again, and it is very common for people in early recovery to wonder if they’ve done irreversible damage to their brain.
+You may fear that you will never feel normal again, and it is very common for people in early recovery to wonder if they’ve done irreversible damage to their brains.

 Brain Fog Alcohol Withdrawal

-In these people, the central nervous system (CNS) has adjusted to the constant presence of alcohol in the body and compensates for alcohol’s depressive effects on both brain function and the communication among nerve cells (i.e., neurons).
+In these people, the central nervous system (CNS) has adjusted to the constant presence of alcohol in the body and compensates for alcohol’s depressive effects on brain function and communication among nerve cells (i.e., neurons).
 Consequently, when the alcohol level is suddenly lowered, the brain remains in a hyperactive, or hyperexcited, state, causing withdrawal syndrome.

 Brain Fog from Alcohol Withdrawal Symptoms